 About Our Research

 Our research is directed towards first understanding why some people with a low back pain don’t recover and develop longer term, or chronic, low back pain.
-We are developing and testing new interventions and approaches to both prevent people from developing chronic pain and to help those that already have.
-We are proposing that, rather than waiting to treat patients who already have chronic low back pain, much better outcomes are likely to be achieved if we intervene early to reduce the risk of developing chronic low back pain after an acute episode.
+We are developing and testing new interventions to treat those that already have chronic pain and approaches to prevent people from developing chronic pain in the first place.
+We are proposing that treatments targeting the brain in addition to traditional treatments might be more effective for reducing chronic low back pain.
+We are also proposing that rather than waiting to treat patients who already have chronic low back pain, much better outcomes are likely to be achieved if we intervene early to reduce the risk of developing chronic low back pain after an acute episode.